 We understand that there are circumstances from time to time where the need to rehome a pet can arise.
 For the health and wellbeing of your pet it is vital to properly screen potential new owners and find the right, suitable loving home.

 Before considering rehoming, please get in contact with us if you would like advice on how to handle difficult behaviour your pet may be displaying.
-We have had great success in solving many challenging behavoural issues leading to less pets needing to be surrendered or rehomed.
+We have had great success in solving many challenging behavioural issues leading to less pets needing to be surrendered or rehomed.

 Our screening and adoption process is highly regarded in our community.
 It is designed to minimise the risk of your pet ending up in a stressful pound, RSPCA shelter, dog fighting ring, hoarding situation, or being rehomed many times.
 We always strive to match pet(s) to new owner(s) to the best of our ability.
 We always keep bonded pairs together.
 If your case is sensitive (e.g. domestic violence) please advise us ASAP and we will provide alternate instructions.

-- reason for rehoming
+- Reason for rehoming

-- Where the animal was sourced (if rescue group specify which one)
+- Where the animal was sourced

-- any behavioural or medical concerns (incl medications)
+- Behavioural or medical concerns

 You should be willing to offer a two week trial period for the new owner in case it doesn’t work out and they come back to you.